karolinaszafranbelzowska/Fisher-s-Iris-Data-Set-2019/README.md

 Iris setosa also known as bristle-pointed iris.
 [Here you can see how this flower looks like.](https://en.wikipedia.org/wiki/Iris_setosa)

 ### irisSetosa_summarise.py
-Contains summarise of Iris Setosa Data
+Contains summarise of Iris Setosa Data.

 ### Iris_setosa.jpg
+Shows an image of Iris Setosa.

+### irisVersicolor.csv
+contains the data just of Iris Versicolor in .csv file which I created in Visual Studio Code.
+Adapted from: https://gist.github.com/curran/a08a1080b88344b0c8a7

+Iris versicolor also known as the blue flag, harlequin blueflag, larger blue flag, northern blue flag and poison flag.
+[Here you can see how this flower looks like.](https://en.wikipedia.org/wiki/Iris_versicolor)

+### irisVersicolor_summarise.py
+Contains summarise of Iris Versicolor Data.

+### iris_versicolor.jpg
-Shows an image of Iris Setosa
+Shows an image of Iris Versicolor.